geneweb/geneweb/README.md

 ### Creating a pull request

 Use the bug number/title as the name of pull request.
-Exemple of commit message "PR #XXX: Title of the PR/Bug".
+Example of commit message "PR #XXX: Title of the PR/Bug".

 ### Coding style